austinsonger/Fedramp-Moderate/plans/ssp.md

 ## 5. Other Designated Contacts <a href="#_heading-h.2jxsxqh" id="_heading-h.2jxsxqh"></a>

-_Instruction: AOs should use the following section to identify points of contact that understand the technical implementations of the identified cloud system.
-AOs should edit, add, or modify the contacts in this section as they see fit._

-_Delete this and all other instructions from your final version of this document._

-&#x20;

 The following individual(s) identified below possess in-depth knowledge of this system and/or its functions and operation.&#x20;